B377z/flolanding/README.md

 # flolanding
 Landing page for the flodojo
 Hey guys my name is Martin but my friends call me BELLZ.
-I am an IT profession developing a passion for Software Development and Design.
+I am an IT professional developing a passion for Software Development and Design.
 Enjoy the ride.